correlation-one/C1GamesStarterKit/rust-algo/README.md

 the deserialized frame data for this frame, including player stats.

-The `make_move` callback is called every turn frame, and is given mutable access to a `MoveBuilder`.
-The `MoveBuilder` contains a `Map`, and is able to mutate the `Map` by making valid moves, such as spawning and removing units.
-The `MoveBuilder` records each spawn command that is used to mutate it, and when `make_move` returns, those spawn commands will be submitted to the engine.
+The `make_move` callback is called every turn frame, and is given mutable access to a `GameState`.
+The `GameState` contains a `Map`, and is able to mutate the `Map` by making valid moves, such as spawning and removing units.
+The `GameState` records each spawn command that is used to mutate it, and when `make_move` returns, those spawn commands will be submitted to the engine.

 **The standard output is used to communicate with the game engine, and must not be printed to.**
 For this reason, debugging must be done through `eprintln!`, and never `println!`.
 The standard error messages are available on the playground.

+Some people may find the `stderrlog` logging backend crate useful for this purpose.

 ### Example algo
 ```rust